Demystifying the Ibizan Hound Front

 The Ibizan Hound possesses a unique front, for sure—and much of the breed’s function can be attributed to this assembly because, when combined with overall balance and moderation, it makes for an unequalled and tireless hunter in its native terrains.
 But how does a judge evaluate and appreciate this uniqueness in the drab right angles of the Conformation ring?
 Let’s discuss the aforementioned pieces from the Standard as they relate to the front of this hunting dog.

-Ibizan Hound front assembly.
+Ibizan Hound Front

 “Angulation is moderate.”
 The first sentence speaks a lot to the importance of overall balance—nothing on this dog should appear overdone, and should be harmonious in balance.
 In short, the front should match the rear, and the dog’s movement should be sound and effortless at any speed.
 The Ibizan should not have to fly around your ring to show you his gait.